igorkorenfeld/browser-measures/Readme.md

 `c` - **C**lear any existing lines and continue adding new lines

 ## Draw Vertical/Horizontal Lines
-`drawHorizontalDistanceLines` and `drawVerticalDistanceLines` are similar to the `drawDistanceLines` but will only draw the horizontal and vertical lines, and add the labels to note distance between those lines.
+`drawHorizontalDistanceLines` and `drawVerticalDistanceLines` are similar to the `drawDistanceLines` but will only draw the horizontal or vertical lines.
+It will also add the labels to note distance between those lines.

 ### Keys
 `x` - E**x**it the tool